unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 The below figure shows the output when **farm** is selected as the **[industry_type]** from the third filter.
 We can see that the total employee compensation for farming can fluctuates quite often.
 There does not seem to be a single pattern that repeats year over year, such as low amount of work in the winter (leading to low figures) and a high amount of work in the fall
 (leading to high figures).
-Rather, we can see that the farming industry is very sensitive to extraneous factors (such as bad weather), which can plunge the industry's overall numbers.
+Rather, we can see that the farming industry is very sensitive to extraneous factors (such as weather), which can plunge or skyrocket the industry's overall numbers in any given year.

 ![Figure 7](Images/Figure7.png)

 The next figure shows the output when **government and government enterprises** is selected as the **[industry_type]** from the third filter.
 We can see that the
 **federal, civilian** and **military** metrics are nearly constant and that **state and local** is experiencing steady growth.
-Unlike with the farming industry, we can see that government institutions are less sensitive to extraneous factors (such as bead weather, a poor economy, or civil unrest etc).
+Unlike with the farming industry, we can see that government institutions are less sensitive to extraneous factors (such as poor weather, a struggling economy, or civil unrest).

 ![Figure 8](Images/Figure8.png)